Peter-L-SVK/PyLine/README.md

   - Make new directories
   - Remove files and directories
   - Rename files and directories
+- **Hookups manager with support for custom hookups**:
+  - Supports custom hookup scripts in python or perl
+  - Priority Sorting: Sort hooks by priority (90 → 10)
+  - Execution: Try each hook until one returns non-None
+  - Comes with smart-tab indender within box
 - **Cross-Platform**: Works on Linux and BSD systems

 ## Example screens